Sponsored by the RAND Pardee Graduate School

 - Use of a laptop computer

-- Support for travel to conferences and to other RAND offices
+- Support for conference attendance and travel to other RAND offices

 - Competitively awarded internal dissertation funding